Book Review: Night Magic: Adventures Among Glowworms, Moon Gardens, and Other Marvels of the Dark by Leigh Ann Henion

 Overall, I thoroughly enjoyed this book and found it to be a fascinating read.
 Finally, just look at that beautiful cover!

 Many thanks to Algonquin Books for the digital review copy via NetGalley.
 All opinions expressed in this review are my own.
-This novel was published on September 24, 2024.
+This book was published on September 24, 2024.

 “May we learn to love darkness as our ancestors learned to love light, so that we might play a role in nature’s reliable cycling.
 May we begin to recognize that, just as we’ve tended the lights up, we can tend them down—revealing wonders that are, in daylight, unimaginable.
 May we find our way back to natural darkness, or at least hold fast to the wilderness that still exists, so that we’ll be able to bear witness to night’s living riches.
 May we, as a species, relearn how to blink, letting both night and day have their space.
 Because it is only by the power of light and the grace of darkness that we’re able to rest and rise, then rest and rise again.
 That’s the beauty; that’s the blinking.”